justinturpin/picosystem-rust-boilerplate/README.md

 - build.rs is a mess that will easily break if the Pico SDK's pathing changed.
 - sound!
 I haven't done any sound bindings.
+- this project relies on a LOT of private functions of the Picosystem SDK.